 Choose the right setting.
 Private, calm, with enough time to talk.
 Not right before bed.
 Not when either of you is rushing somewhere.
 Not by text.

 Lead with ownership, not excuses.
-Your partner doesn’t need to hear why porn is addictive or how your childhood set you up for this, at least not in the first conversation.
-They need to hear that you recognize the problem and you’re taking responsibility.
+Your partner does not need to hear why porn is addictive or how your childhood shaped the pattern in the first conversation.
+They need to hear that you recognize the problem and are taking responsibility.

 Something like:

-“I need to tell you something I’ve been struggling with.
-I’ve been watching porn more than I want to, and it’s become a pattern I can’t just stop on my own.
-I’m telling you because I don’t want to keep hiding it, and because I want to change.”
+"I need to tell you something I have been struggling with.
+I have been watching porn more than I want to, and it has become a pattern I cannot just stop on my own.
+I am telling you because I do not want to keep hiding it, and because I want to change."

-Don’t over-detail.
-Your partner doesn’t need a catalog of what you watched, how often, or for how long.
-That level of detail creates images that are hard to unsee and doesn’t serve recovery.
-Answer their questions honestly, but don’t volunteer graphic specifics.
+Avoid over-detailing.
+Your partner does not need a catalog of what you watched.
+That level of detail can create images that are hard to unsee and often does not serve recovery.
+Answer questions honestly, but avoid volunteering graphic specifics.

 Expect their reaction, whatever it is.
 Your partner may cry, go quiet, get angry, ask to be alone, or surprise you with compassion.
-All of these are valid.
+All of these can happen.
 Their reaction is about their pain, not about how well you delivered the message.

-Don’t make it about your relief.
-Disclosure can feel cathartic: the weight lifts, the secret is out.
-But remember: you’ve had time to process this.
-Your partner is hearing it for the first time.
+Keep the focus on impact.
+Disclosure can feel relieving for you, but your partner is hearing it for the first time.
 The days and weeks after disclosure are often harder for them than for you.

 What your partner needs to hear